-Experiencing the farm living can also be fun especially if you have kids with you.
-Moreover, visiting farms can also be educational for the children.
+Experiencing farm living can also be fun especially if you have kids with you.
+Moreover, visiting farms can also be educational for children.
 There they can feed domesticated animals and see how they live.
-Your family and friends can even stay there to truly experience what it is like to live in a farm.
-Some of the best farms in Wales are located in Carmarthenshire, Porthmadag, Wye Valley, Gower, Cardiff and Pembrokshire.
+Your family and friends can even stay there to truly experience what it is like to live on a farm.
+Some of the best farms in Wales are located in Carmarthenshire, Porthmadag, Wye Valley, Gower, Cardiff, and Pembrokshire.

 Sea kayaking is getting popular because it is more challenging to do it in a rushing sea than in calm lagoon.
 You can even see friendly dolphins going along as you paddle.
 There are also seals at the Ramsey Island nearby.
 This is exactly how you, the wildlife and nature come together as one.

 The exciting blend of both kite-flying and surfing is one of the most popular extreme water sports in Wales.
 It requires an ultimate combination of your skills to manage both tasks.
 It's tiring and challenging but it is hugely gratifying at the moment you get it right.